excubo-ag/Blazor.Diagrams/README.md

 ## Roadmap

-This is an alpha release of Excubo.Blazor.Diagrams.
-There are a few things left to do:
+This is an early release of Excubo.Blazor.Diagrams.

-- Add new link according to the type of link that's selected.
+Longer term goals include:

 - More node types
-    - image node
-    - common shapes (e.g. DB icon)

-Longer term goals include

 - auto-layout
 - customizable background with gridlines
 - virtualization
 - overview screen

-## Known issues

-- Not all events are implemented